Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 • Wollam Gardens – Jeffersonton, VA

-Virginia in Full Bloom: Flower Festivals You’ll Love
+Virginia Flower Festivals You’ll Love

 • Gloucester Daffodil Festival (April – Gloucester)